Brkns93/whatgpt/README.md

 - After registiration you should configure webhook through settings.
 Enter http://{YOUR_PUBLIC_IP}/twilio-webhook to **"When a message comes in"** input.

 ## Installation
 You should configure the **.env** file before starting the application.
-Copy the **wptwilioapp/.env.config** file as **wptwilioapp/.env** and fill the secrets from Twilio and OpenAI. ull this repo and run `install.sh`.
+Copy the **wptwilioapp/.env.config** file as **wptwilioapp/.env** and fill the secrets from Twilio and OpenAI.
+Pull this repo and run `install.sh`.
 This script will install necessary tools and start the application.
+Tested on Ubuntu 22.04.

 ## Deploy with AWS EC2
 - Follow the instructions on the tutorial to launch an EC2 instance with **Ubuntu**: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html
 - Connect your instance by following the instructions on https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-methods.html
-After connecting your instance use following commands to pull and start the project:
+After connecting your instance, use following commands to pull and start the project:
 ```bash
 git pull https://github.com/Brkns93/whatgpt.git
 cd whatgpt